Ten Things No One Tells You About College Recruiting

 8. Don’t get overly attached to coaches during your decision process.
 Coaching staff turnover is the norm, not the exception.
 The earlier your athlete commits to a program, the greater the chance that there will be at least an assistant, if not a head coach, who turns over before your athlete’s time in the program is over.
-This is completely out of your control, so the moral of the story is, while it is important avoid the coaches that are red-flags, don’t make a school selection on the strength of a coach impression alone.
+This is completely out of your control, so the moral of the story is, while it is important to avoid the coaches that are red flags, don’t make a school selection on the strength of a coach’s impression alone.

 Don’t play hard to get.
 Coaches want to know that your athlete WANTS to play specifically for THEM.
 Enthusiasm about their school and their athletic program is like music to their ears.
 They are more likely to sweeten an offer to an enthusiastic athlete than to a reluctant one.